 Kickstart your Texas Getaways with a trip to explore the Lone Star State’s epic landscapes

-A canyon system set in the Texas Panhandle near the cities of Amarillo and Lubbock, the Palo Duro Canyon State Park is, at about 120 miles in length, the second-largest canyon in the United States.
+A canyon system set in the Texas Panhandle near the cities of Amarillo and Lubbock, the Palo Duro Canyon State Park is, at about 120 miles in length, the second-largest canyon in the United States and one of the great places to visit in Texas.
 While it’s average width is six miles, it does in certain areas widen out to an astonishing 20 miles, so there is ample space for exploring.
 Aside from the fact that Palo Duro Canyon is full of incredible trails for hiking, as well as stunning rock formations, this is a great spot to get out into the great outdoors and enjoy a wide range of activities.
 From releasing your inner cowboy with a horse riding tour through the park, or some adrenaline-pumping zip line action, this park has something for the whole family to enjoy.
 With an amphitheater in the park, there are even shows to enjoy in these incredible surroundings.
 When exploring the Palo Duro Canyon, cabins nearby are perfect for you, the family, and even the family dog to relax after long days of exploring the park.